darcien/blog/content/p/fiber-internet-jakarta-and-2022.md

 | [XL Home](https://www.xlhome.co.id/)                                | ❌        |
 | [XL Satu Fiber](https://satu.xl.co.id/)                             | ❌        |

-\*: indonet seems to only offer enterprise plan, I'm not going to contact their sales for checking that.
+\*: Not going to bother with ISP targeting enterprise user.

 \*\*: MNC Play requires me to fill a form with personal identification etc. to check for coverage area.
 I already did that with another ISP, got a lot of spam calls and no coverage, no thanks.